-Overview: Query Builder for Microsoft Azure
+Overview: Metric Builder for Microsoft Azure

 - Daily Values: This Data Type should be selected when your Metric reflects the most up-to-date Daily Value for the Metric.
 In Databox, the latest daily entry will be displayed for the Custom Metric.